oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 should be performed - immediately or after some delay (and delay interval in the seconds of PHP date interval format).

-* **Job** - entity that contain information specific to performing process in case of delayed processing (in that case JMS job will be created).
-According to event job will contain following data:
+* **Job** - entity that contain information specific to performing process in case of delayed processing (in this case JMS job will be created).
+According to event job can contain following data:
-    - ``create`` event - entity identity will be saved;
+    - ``create`` event - entity identity;
-    - ``update`` event - entity identity and change set (old and new values) will be saved;
+    - ``update`` event - entity identity and change set (old and new values);
-    - ``delete`` event - entity plain fields (without references) will be saved.
+    - ``delete`` event - entity plain fields (without references).

-Also each job entity contains relation to the trigger that was used and entity hash (full class name of the related entity and identity of the specific entity).
-This entity hash is needed to find all registered jobs for the same specific entity.
+Also each job entity contains relation to the trigger used to create this job and entity hash (full class name of the related entity plus identity of the specific entity).
+This entity hash is needed to find all registered jobs for the same specific entity (f.e. to remove all related jobs).

 How it works?
 -------------